imrafaelmerino/json-values/README.md

   <version>X.Y.Z</version>
 </dependency>
 ```
-where X.Y.Z is the latest estable version.
+where X.Y.Z is the latest stable version.
 And that's all.
 It's a zero-dependency library, so you won't
 have to go through a kind of dependency hell to get it working.
 As a matter of fact, you can play around
 with the library using the java _REPL_ (>= JAVA 9) just typing
 ```